WPGC :

 Beatlemania hits the Nation's Capitol as Harv Moore and Dean Griffith #1 (Dean Anthony) introduce the Four Lovable Lads from Liverpool at the DC Coliseum.
 Harv & Bobby Poe co-write their 'Interview with the Fab Four' record only to have Capitol Records get a cease & desist order barring further air play of the novelty cut-in song.

 Dean Griffith #1 (Dean Anthony) leaves for WMCA, New York in November.
 Paul Carmen is hired as the 'new' Dean Griffith.
 Harv Moore takes on acting Program Director duties.
-Former morning man Jerry G goes on tour with the Beatles as a roving reporter.
-'Marvelous Marv' Brooks joins the station for nights when Don 'Pee Wee' Reese leaves, then moves to middays when Bob Raleigh #1 (Rolle Ferrar) goes to WWDC.
+Former morning man Jerry G goes on tour with The Beatles as a roving reporter.
+'Marvelous Marv' Brooks joins the station for nights when Don 'Pee Wee' Reese leaves, then moves to middays when Bob Raleigh #1 (Rolle Ferreira) goes to WWDC.

 The station is now broadcasting on the FM till midnight every night.